Quadratic improvement on accuracy of approximating pure quantum states and unitary gates by probabilistic implementation: Classical encoding of pure states

-Note that, in the above equation, the input state $\sigma$ is allowed to be a quantum state since it is equally transformed as probabilistic classical state $\{(\bra{x}\sigma\ket{x},x)\}_{x\in X}$ by $\Gamma$.
-Since any mixed state is a probabilistic mixture of pure states and trace distance is convex, Eq.~\eqref{eq:reconstruction} also guarantees that an arbitrary mixed state is also approximately reconstructible within the same precision as pure states.
+where the minimum is taken over probability distribution $p$ over $X$, i.e, $\sum_{x\in X}p(x)=1$ and $p(x)\geq0$.
+Note that since any mixed state is a probabilistic mixture of pure states and trace distance is convex, Eq.~\eqref{eq:reconstruction} also guarantees that an arbitrary mixed state is also approximately reconstructible within the same accuracy as pure states.